 To look into this it is important to break out shopping activities by their stage in the consumer journey – research, purchase, and servicing –because consumers approach each task differently.

 Let’s use online banking as an example.
 When conducting researching activities such as searching for information about different banks on their smartphones, the majority of consumers prefer to use the browser.
 When conducting servicing activities such as checking account balances, consumers overwhelmingly prefer to use apps.

 This is something we see across industries as well.
-Research and purchase activities are guided by brand commitment: when heavy research with many brand comparisons are needed, consumers tend to use the browser.
+Research and purchase activities are guided by azithromycin over the counter buy now brand commitment: when heavy research with many brand comparisons are needed, consumers tend to use the browser.
 When shopping for a new online bank, consumers often need to compare among many brands, and it doesn’t make sense for them to download an app for each financial brand they want to research before they become a customer.

-Meanwhile, once consumers are locked into a specific bank, they will often use the app for brand engagement.
+Meanwhile, once consumers are locked into a specific bank, they will often use the app for metronidazole buy now brand engagement.
 At this point they only need one app to perform all of their banking activities – so the app becomes more convenient.

 Understanding the interplay between mobile apps and browsers is critical for marketers looking to acquire and engage the mobile consumer.
 Ultimately, the answer to cracking that code comes down to the task at hand.

 Dive deeper to better understand how to effectively acquire and engage the ever-connected mobile consumer by downloading the full study here.